 Beyond the Bibbulmun, the two wheel ruts were still easily distinguishable - following the route is not a problem - but it was impossible to walk without brushing against shrubs and low foliage.
 Some of it prickly.
 I wore shorts and paid the price with badly scratched and prickled legs, plus a bonus bush tick - definitely long pants next time!

 The track meanders for another three kilometres, gradually ascending until the ocean comes into view, then gradually descending.
 I don't think I've ever appreciated the beauty of coastal heath as much as I did on this bit of track.
 The plant variety is beautiful when you really look at it, and even outside of wildflower season there was plenty of colour.
-Cheerful birdsong completed the ambience, and occasional groves of peppermint trees provided occasional shade.
+Cheerful birdsong completed the ambience, and groves of peppermint trees provided occasional shade.

 When the coast is neared, a signposted side track leads left down to Thompson's Cove.
-I took this track, and for the next twenty minutes or so battled a barely-there route through thick scrub down a gulley leading to the cove.
+I took this track, and for the next twenty minutes or so battled a barely-there route through thick scrub down a gully leading to the cove.
 Finally, with scratches on my arms competing with those on the legs, I emerged tired and sweaty but triumphant onto an idyllic beach.

-Thompson's Cove is small; a secluded wedge of beach enclosed in a gulley between giant headlands.
+Thompson's Cove is small; a secluded wedge of beach enclosed in a gully between giant headlands.
 With a stream of refreshing clear water gurgling its way around mossy boulders across sand to the sea.
 If you want to feel hidden away in a piece of isolated coast untouched by humans, this is a perfect spot.
 It was on this beach that I camped years ago, not noticing that the tiny flat space amid peppermint trees about 15 minutes before the cove was the designated camping area.

-I returned puffing and sweating back up the gulley to the main track, then continued left towards Aldridge Cove.
+I returned puffing and sweating back up the gully to the main track, then continued left towards Aldridge Cove.
 From here the old four-wheel-drive track became even more overgrown.
 Soon Aldridge Cove came into view, together with the ruggedly imposing Point Nuyts.